Been married more than once? Welcome to the club.

 Got any words of wisdom you can offer for this week’s question?
 Share your knowledge and experiences on our Facebook page.

-This article was originally published on MoneyTalksNews.com as 'Ask Stacy: How Do We Deal With Money in a Second Marriage?'.
+This article was originally published on MoneyTalksNews.com as 'Ask Stacy: What’s the Right Way to Mix Money and Marriage?'.